 To improve your credit score, you can follow these tips:

 With a secured credit card, you’d have to pay a deposit and you will have a low credit limit.
-Use your credit card (but don’t max it out) and make timely payments to build your payment history.
+Use your credit card (but don’t max it out) and make on-time payments to build your satisfactory payment history.

 A study conducted by the Federal Commission found that one in five Americans have errors on their credit reports.
-By diligently checking your credit report for mistakes, you can dispute these errors and can improve your score.
-You can request a free copy of your credit report from annualcreditreport.com and follow our guide on how to dispute entries on your credit report.
+By diligently checking your credit reports for mistakes, you can dispute these errors and can improve your score.

 Step 5: Demonstrate Financial Responsibility